larry-deee/ai_projects/sf-model-api/README.md

 ### Behavior

-The API gateway implements intelligent client detection and adapts its behavior accordingly.
+The API gateway implements the OpenAI Front-Door architecture with intelligent backend adapters for different model providers:

+- **OpenAI-Native Models**: Direct passthrough with optimal performance
+- **Anthropic Models**: Claude format → OpenAI tool_calls normalization
+- **Gemini Models**: Vertex AI format → OpenAI tool_calls normalization
+- **Tool-Call Repair**: Automatic fix for "Tool call missing function name" errors

 When `tools` are present in a request from an n8n client or openai/js client (detected via User-Agent) or when `N8N_COMPAT_MODE=1` is set, the gateway automatically:

 - Returns non-streaming responses even when `stream=true` is requested
 - Adds `x-stream-downgraded: true` header to indicate streaming was disabled
-- Ignores tool metadata to ensure compatibility with n8n's JSON parser
+- Preserves tools for all clients and model backends
 - Adds `x-proxy-latency-ms` header to all non-streaming responses for diagnostics

 These adaptations ensure seamless integration with n8n workflows while maintaining full functionality for other clients.
 Regular clients continue to receive streaming responses (unless tools are present, which always requires stream downgrading).
 Set `N8N_COMPAT_MODE=0` to disable this behavior if needed.